PreTeXtBook/pretext/examples/README.md

 ### Pug (`pug`)

-Pug (nee Jade) is a Javascript template engine, which can be employed easily to output MathBook XML source.
+Pug (nee Jade) is a Javascript template engine, which can be employed easily to output PreTeXt source.
 So if you prefer to format with whitespace, this could be a good choice.
 "Normal" output is best, but using a `-P` flag provides better formatting of the XML output for human eyes.
 Contributed by Harald Schilly.
 (2016-05-21)

 A subdirectory contains the original file for the Windows Installation Notes of the Author's Guide, contributed by Dave Rosoff.
 It needs a few fixes, and will not be maintained, but will give a good demonstration of how a substantial chunk of content could be authored with Pug.
 (2016-05-31)